adi2907/llm-repo-digest-creator/README.md

 ## What it does

 - Creates a single file with all your source code (ignoring libraries, binaries, etc.)
-- Perfect for uploading to ChatGPT/Claude for codebase analysis
-- Automatically excludes binary files, node_modules, build artifacts, etc.
+- Automatically excludes binary files, node_modules, environemnt files, typical libraries like fontawesome, bootstrap etc
-- Includes common source code files (.py, .js, .java, .cpp, etc.)
+- No need for python library or dependency etc. Runs directly from shell
 - Works in both git repositories and regular directories
-- No need for python library or dependency etc. Runs directly from shell

 ## System Requirements